philopaszoon/mfof/README.md

 <br> Data sciencey type stuff is up a dir.
-<br> My solutions to various philosophical problems are scattered around twitter.
+<p> My solutions to various philosophical problems are scattered around twitter.
-<br> My solutions to specific real world problems are in the hands of those who need them.
+<p> My solutions to specific real world problems are in the hands of those who need them.
 <hr>
 A Mouth Full Of Feet
 <br>